Local Updates in Distributed Optimization: Provable Acceleration and Topology Effects: PEP-Based Characterization Showing That Local Updates Accelerate Distributed Optimization

-Based on this interpretation, for each number of local updates, we perform a grid search to identify the unique optimal step size for Algorithm~\ref{alg:diging_local}, enabling a fair comparison of the effect of the number of local updates on convergence performance.
-Since solving the PEP is computationally intensive, we restrict our experiments to a $4$-agent setting.
-Despite this limitation, the considered setup still covers most common graph topologies in distributed optimization, including the all-to-all graph, the ring graph, and random graphs generated according to the Erdős--Rényi model $G(N, p)$ with edge probability \(p=0.6\).
-The weights follow the Metropolis-Hastings rule \cite{pep2023tac}, where each edge weight is set to the reciprocal of the maximum degree of its endpoints.
+Based on this interpretation, for each number of local updates, we perform a grid search to identify the unique optimal step size for Algorithm~\ref{alg:diging_local}, enabling a fair comparison of the effect of the number of local updates by comparing their best achievable \emph{exact} convergence performance.
+Since solving the PEP is computationally intensive, we first restrict our experiments to a $4$-agent setting.
+We will show in the next section that similar results can be obtained for more agent scenarios.
+Despite this limitation, the considered setup still covers most common graph topologies in distributed optimization, including the all-to-all graph, the ring graph, and random graphs generated according to the Erdős--Rényi model $G(N, p)$ with edge probability \(p=0.6\) and weights following the Metropolis-Hastings rule \cite{pep2023tac}.

+The main results are shown in Figure~\ref{fig:pep}, from which two key observations can be made: